After her last school day of December 2019, Ellie, age 12, walked into the kitchen. “Dad, today my teacher asked us to make predictions for 2020.”

 Ellie smiled, then quipped, “I told her I couldn’t make predictions because I didn’t have 2020 vision yet.”

-Six Tips for Proper Eye Care
+Six Tips for Proper Eye Care So You Can See Well in the Future

 1. How often should an adult get their eyes examined by an eye doctor / ophthalmologist?